 Railroad tracks, canoes, and is that a Bible?

 So many roads with no one to walk them.

 So many windows looking out

 and bespoke leather boots.

-So many girls in hats wrapped in blankets,
+So many girls wearing hats wrapped in blankets,

 by glaciers, by rivers, by mountains.

 whiskey and bourbon and pour-over coffee,